arizz96/arizz96-dev/index.md

 ### Hello everyone! 👋

-I'm Alessandro Rizzo, I'm 28 years old, I'm a backend engineer that has always been passionate about motorsport and engineering and loves the technological world.
-I used to live very close to mountains and I usually spent my weekends or summer vacation hiking them.
+I'm Alessandro Rizzo, a 28-year-old backend engineer with a deep passion for motorsport, engineering, and the world of technology.
+Growing up near the mountains, I often spent my weekends and summer vacations hiking through them.

 Check out my [personal](/about#personal-experience) and [work](/about#work-experience) experiences.